rackerlabs/cookbook-repose/README.md

 ## install

 Install Repose only.
+Loads the appropriate install recipe based on platform family.
 This recipe is not meant to be used directly.

+## install_debian

+Install Repose on the Debian family of systems.
+This recipe is not meant to be used directly.

+## install_rhel

+Install Repose on the RHEL family of systems.
+This recipe is not meant to be used directly.

 ## load_peers

-Uses chef-search to load the `node['repose']['peers']` array.
-Not meant to be called directly unless a different piece of software wants to find Repose nodes.
-Eg maybe Nginx uses Repose nodes as a backend and wants to consume `node['repose']['peers']`.
+Uses chef-search to find nodes with a matching Chef environment, search role, and cluster ID, maps them to hashes representing Repose peers, and loads them into the `node['repose']['peers']` array.
+Not meant to be called directly unless a different cookbook wants to find Repose nodes.
+E.g. maybe Nginx uses Repose nodes as a backend and wants to consume `node['repose']['peers']`.

 ## filter-dist-datastore